jasonbot/weblog/content/about.md

 The theme for this weblog is a fork of [smol](https://github.com/colorchestra/smol), built in [Hugo](https://gohugo.io/), and hosted on [Github Pages](https://pages.github.com/) through the magic of [a CNAME](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).
 I'm using Plex and Fira Code (both hosted here and not on Google Fonts) so my indulgence of picking custom type shouldn't hurt the load times of the pages as much as it _could_.

 For diagrams and awrtwork I use [Monodraw](https://monodraw.helftone.com/) and an older version of [Xara Photo and Graphic Designer](https://www.xara.com/us/photo-graphic-designer/).
 Sometimes [The Gimp](https://www.gimp.org/) and [Graphviz](https://graphviz.org/) come along for the party, too.

+I do not have any sort of analytics on this page.
+I have no idea what my traffic or "engagement" stats look like.
+I could be getting 1 hit a month, I could be getting 100000 hits a day on some single blog post.
+I honestly have no idea and it's not something I want to think about.

+There's also no javascript on this page.
+I can't justify "enhancing" the "experience" of viewing words on a screen with some stupid runtime-in-the-browser trickery.

 If I can ask you but one favor, it is this: if you like the site, tell immediate friends and subscribe to it in your favorite RSS reader.
 Please _do not_ share links to it on any site with a comments section.
 I do not write to provide Internet Brain Geniuses with material to fractally complain about to feel better about themselves on Social Media.
 I would rather those people not know I exist.